 2.4.
 Finally, a word about flatwater paddling

-Whilst paddling on flatwater is technically easy, there is equally a few things to know when you consider paddling across a 3km icy fjord or on iceberg-dotted sea straits.
+Whilst paddling on flatwater is technically easy, half of the known packrafting fatalities occured on open water, always in combination with cold water temperatures.
+There is equally a few things to know when you consider paddling across a 3km icy fjord or on iceberg-dotted sea straits.
 The two main things to take into account are wind (and waves) and tidal currents.

 2.4.1.
 Tidal currents